 Before deciding on the association between carbs and weight, it is important to understand that carbs are essential for health.
-The value of carbs to general wellbeing should not be underestimated.
+The value of carbs to general well-being should not be underestimated.

 Have you ever noticed how you crave comfort food when you are ill?
 Most comfort foods tend to be buttered toast, pasta, potatoes and other high-carb foods because they are easy to digest and provide us with enough energy to last through the day.
 This is why carbs are vital for your body: to ensure you have enough fuel to power through your daily activities.

 The effect of carbs on weight depends on the type of carbs you consume.
-Carb-rich food such as whole grains are great reservoirs of energy.
-They take time to be broken down and keep you feeling full longer while providing a steady flow of energy.
+Carb-rich foods such as whole grains are great reservoirs of energy.
+They take time to break down and keep you feeling full longer while providing a steady flow of energy.
 When consumed in the right amounts, good carbs will help you lose belly fat.
 They also provide you with fibre which keeps weight in check as well as lowering the risk of heart diseases and diabetes by regulating blood sugar spikes and lowering cholesterol.

-Low carb diets and long-term health
+Low-carb diets and long-term health

 When it comes to the question – are carbs good for weight loss? – the debate rages on.
 The widely held belief is that carbs result in weight gain and that cutting down on carbs helps weight loss.
-However eating the right kind of carbs can not only control weight but result in healthy weight loss.
+However, eating the right kind of carbs can not only control weight but result in healthy weight loss.

 Now that you understand what are good carbs and bad carbs, you will see how good carbs can result in better weight management.
 They also act as a food source for the good gut bacteria which is known to regulate weight.